ceph/ceph/doc/radosgw/config.rst

    of placement groups first.
 See `Pool Configuration`_ for details.

-See the `Cephx Guide`_ for additional details on Ceph authentication.
+See `User Management`_ for additional details on Ceph authentication.

 #.
 Create a keyring for the gateway. ::